 Calgary offers real estate for everyone.
 There are a wide variety of Calgary homes and condos for sale, ranging in prices and styles.
 Even though your perfect first home is out there, knowing where to start can be a challenge.
-Here are a few tips for first time home buyers Calgary.
+Here are a few tips for first time home buyers in Calgary.

 If you have more questions, feel free to contact us.
 We also offer free, no-obligation advice for first time Calgary home buyers.